adobe-research/speaker-identification/README.md

     - [REQUIRED] `--model_type [joint|individual]` specifies what type of models that we use for training. `joint` means the Joint Model while `individual` means the Individual Model.

 Trained models can be found at: [Google Drive link](https://drive.google.com/file/d/1qHtFnjENHR6cOZJX1-wDzvLOTIM580dY/view?usp=sharing).

+## License

+The code and model are licensed under the [Adobe Research License](./LICENSE.md).
+The license prohibits commercial use and allows non-commercial research use.